zzhangjii/learning-library/workshops/jcs-devops/JCSPipelineStackManager200.md

 - Check in new template file
 - Import Project into Eclipse
 - Check in configuration file to provision new JCS environment.
+- Setup application database and data source conneciton.

 ## Required Artifacts

-- The following lab requires an Oracle Public Cloud account that will be supplied by your instructor.
-You will need to download and install latest version of Eclipse or use supplied compute VM.
+- The following lab requires an Oracle Public Cloud account.
+You will need to download and install latest version of Eclipse.
+Instructions can be found in  [Student Guide](StudentGuide.md).

 # Create Initial Git Repository for Infrastructure

 ## Create Initial Git Repository

- Although you will remain connected to the Oracle Cloud using the user account you were provided, you are to take on the Persona of ***Bala Gupta*** as you perform the following steps.
+ Although you will remain connected to the Oracle Cloud using your user account, you are to take on the Persona of ***Bala Gupta*** as you perform the following steps.
 Bala is our operations engineer and will be handling all operations issues.

 ![](images/bala.png)